 If you cannot find Palmin in the USA here is an alternative:

-2 parts Crisco vegetable shortening to one part Goya Coco Cream (you could probably use Coco Lopez or any other coconut cream product).
-To make it easy, use one bar of the Crisco shortening, then measured the Coco cream to be ½ the amount of the shortening – this is a proven method.
+2 parts Crisco vegetable shortening to one part Goya Coco Cream (you could probably use Coco Lopez or any other coconut cream product but is should not have the coconut taste).
+To make it easy, use one bar of the Crisco shortening, then measure the Coco cream to be ½ the amount of the shortening – this is a proven method.